‘I will go back to help’: Women head home to aid war effort

 Aid deliveries are making their way into Ukraine, as well as reported flows of weapons and fighters ready to use them.
 The International Committee for the Red Cross said 200 tons of medical supplies and relief items had arrived in the country, including water, mattresses, blankets, food, first aid kits, plastic tarps and more than 5,000 body bags.

-Less noticed has been the entry or cross-border shuttling of women who are either trying to bring help from abroad or stay in the country to continue their lives as best they can.
+Less noticed has been the entry or cross-border shuttling of women who are either trying to bring help or stay in the country to continue their lives as best they can.

 “I am returning to Ukraine to help people evacuate,” said Maria Khalica, who lives in Italy and was headed to the Ukrainian capital, Kyiv.
 “I am in a more stable state now than my friends, who are under rocket attacks and bombs.”